looker/block-bqml-arima/README.md

 Forecasting future points in a time series often provides tremendous value to a business.
 Imagine what accurate predictions of monthly sales, quarterly expenses, hourly inbound calls, daily product demand could do for your business--the applications are endless.

 An **ARIMA** (autoregressive integrated moving average) model is a popular tool among data scientists for estimating future demand.
 This type of model uses past values in a time series to predict (forecast) future points while automatically detecting and correcting for anomalies, seasonality, and holiday effects.
 With this Block, Looker developers can add this advanced analytical capability into new or existing Explores with a simple step-by-step workflow.
-Business users can use Looker to train many time-series models, evaluate them, and access their forecasts in dashboards or custom analyses.
+Business users can use Looker to create a time-series model, evaluate the model, and access forecasts in dashboards or custom analyses.

 This Block integrates the **BigQuery ML ARIMA PLUS model** including the following functionality: